CODEWITHSUCHET/CODEWITHSUCHET/README.md

 ABOUT ME

-I bring 8+ years of professional experience across Sales, Banking, EdTech and Business Development, combined with hands-on experience in technology, AI, data and digital products.
+I bring 8+ years of professional experience across Sales, Banking, EdTech and Business Development, combined with hands-on experience across technology, AI, data and digital products.

-My work sits at the intersection of business and technology — understanding business problems, analysing opportunities, evaluating technology solutions and translating ideas into practical implementation.
+My work sits at the intersection of business and technology — understanding the business problem, analysing opportunities, evaluating technology and translating strategy into practical implementation.

-I am now focused on opportunities in Technology Consulting and Management Consulting, where business understanding, technology and AI come together to solve complex problems.
+I am focused on Technology Consulting and Management Consulting opportunities where business understanding, technology and AI come together to solve complex problems.

 BUSINESS → TECHNOLOGY → OUTCOME